jdtdesigns/devwars/README.md

 1. Login/Registration JS validation rules (@sorinr i propose using data attributes) @JD good idea ;)

 Changes:
-1. Added to _gobals.scss->body.light entry two background tints. lines commented for the moment.plz try out
+1. Made some changes to tournaments.html and _tornaments.scss for testing purposes

 In progress